LabTranslationalArchitectomics/riboWaltz/README.md

     + GenomicRanges (>= 1.24.3)
     + IRanges (>= 2.12.0)

-All the dependencies are automatically installed running the code in the next section.
+ All dependencies are automatically installed running the code in the next section.

 ------------------------------------------------------------------------

 ## Installation

-To install __riboWaltz__ directly from GitHub the _devtools_ package is required.
-If it is not installed, run
+ To install __riboWaltz__ directly from GitHub the *devtools* package is required.
+If not already installed on your system, run

     install.packages("devtools")

-Otherwise, load _devtools_ and install __riboWaltz__ typing
+ Otherwise, load _devtools_ and install __riboWaltz__ by

 	library(devtools)
     install_github("LabTranslationalArchitectomics/riboWaltz", dependencies = TRUE)

  Please note: to install __riboWaltz__ generating the vignette replace the last command with:

     install_github("LabTranslationalArchitectomics/riboWaltz", dependencies = TRUE, build_vignettes = TRUE)